framps/raspiBackupDoc/en/src/faq.md

 *raspiBackup* snapshots are special backups with two special
 properties:

-- They are not included in the backup recycle and must therefore be be deleted manually in the backup directory
+- They are not included in the backup recycle process and must therefore be be deleted manually in the backup directory
-- They have a description in the backup directory name by which a *raspiBackup* snapshot can be easily recognized and with which you can give a description to the snapshot so that it is easy to recognize. easily recognized.
+- They have a description in the backup directory name by which a *raspiBackup* snapshot can be easily recognized and with which you can give a description to the snapshot so that it is easy to recognize.

-A snapshot is created with the -M option and can be used very well for be used to take a snapshot at certain times when setting up a new system a snapshot at certain times so that you can go back in the event of an error. in the event of an error.
-Based on the description, you can recognize which status you have saved with the snapshot has saved.
+A snapshot is created with the -M option and can be used very well to take a snapshot at certain times when setting up a new system so that you can go back in the event of an error.
+Based on the description, you can recognize which status you have saved with the snapshot.

 <a name="faq54"></a>